Skip to main content

 Three Soil Zones, Three Sets of Problems

 Unlike Dallas, which sits mostly on Blackland Prairie clay, Fort Worth straddles three distinct geological regions.
-As Dr. Diane Boellstorff, Extension Water Resources Specialist at Texas A&M AgriLife, notes in her OSSF guidance, "To function properly, a septic system must be surrounded by good-quality, non-compacted soil."
-That principle plays out very differently depending on which part of the Fort Worth metro you're in.
+Your septic challenges depend on which part of the metro you're in.

 Eastern Fort Worth and Arlington sit on Blackland Prairie clay, the same heavy, expansive soil that covers Dallas.
 This clay drains slowly (often under 1 inch per hour), shifts with moisture cycles, and cracks concrete tanks over time.
 Conventional drain fields struggle here, which is why aerobic systems are so common on this side.